nirvikpurkait/recursive-file-search/README.md

 const yourVariableName = recursiveFileSearchSync(directory-path [, options])
 ```

-In sync version, `yourVariableName` is an array consist of file names
+In sync version, `yourVariableName` is an array consist of file names.

 **To use the asynchronous function -**